Health advice overload: What should we believe?

 THE RANKING OF EVIDENCE

-According to scientists Mark Petticrew and Helen Roberts in a study published in the BMJ, there is a ‘hierarchy of evidence’.
+According to a study by scientists Mark Petticrew and Helen Roberts, there is a ‘hierarchy of evidence’.
 They outline seven different levels of study, ranking them based on effectiveness, process, salience, safety, acceptability, cost effectiveness, appropriateness and satisfaction.
 At the top – the most rigorous and accurate – are systemic reviews and randomised control trials, followed by cohort studies, observational studies and surveys through to testimonials and case studies.

 You see, it’s not only the type of evidence that matters, but where it comes from.